inderjitshahi/ISShop/README.md

 Developed using MERN Stack, an E-commerce website that allows to Buy/Sell products, designed to strengthen small vendors to enhance their business, fully encrypted with security features.

+Note: Never make payment, as this only a prototype website only.

 ## Deployment

 This project is deployed using Heroku.
 You can visit the follwing link to use the app